 Expelling A Few Myths

-One very popular Internet myth asserts that power wiring and coax cable runs should not be parallel to and/or bundled together with the coax feed line.
+One very popular RFI myth asserts that power wiring and coax cable runs should not be parallel to and/or bundled together with the coax feed line.
 The truth is, coax doesn't leak RF!
 What can (and does) happen is common mode current.
 In this case, RF flows on the outside of the coax shield which can be both radiated and induced into surrounding cabling, whatever it is.
 It is this fact which no doubt led to the myth in the first place.

 What Size Wire To Use